JoeRibeiro/plankton_imager_classifier/README.md

 ```

 Options available in `main.py`:
 * `source_dir`: This should be the path to your data folder directly from the Pi-10.
-It is recommended to store this within the repository in /data/
+It is recommended to store this within the repository in `/data/`.
+Be aware that due to the untarring process within the pipeline, the volume of data will be doubled.
 * `model_name`: This corresponds to the model to use for inference.
 Options available are: `ospar` to use the OSPAR classifier (XX classes), or `ResNet50-detailed` to use the ResNet50 model which predicts 49 different plankton and non-plankton clases
 * `cruise_name`: This is used for intermediate outputs and for generating the final report.
 Any string is accepted without any spaces in the name, use '-' or '_' instead.
 * `batch_size`: Number of samples to use within `inference.py`.
 This is highly dependent on the available memory within your PC/HPC.
 Default value of 300 is used for 32GB of RAM.